lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 BitArray representation: `0x0000000000000000000000000000000000000000000000000000000000400000`

-- Allows signing a relay call.
+- Allows a controller's signed relay calls to be executable.
+This permission MUST be checked against the controller that signed the relay call.

 ### ERC725Y Data Keys